 Most musicians finally find their tone when upgrading to some of the best gear available to them.

-Some of this equipment only becomes available with time and saving many pennies.
+Some of this equipment only becomes available with time and saving money.
 This can take a long time and musical instrument insurance is the last thing on your mind.

-But once the gear is yours and your rig is complete, minus a few more guitars of course, a hefty investment was surely made to get it all!
+But once the gear belongs to you, and your rig is complete, minus a few more guitars of course, a hefty investment was surely made to get it all!

 But what most musicians don’t consider is the significant loss should something happen to that equipment.